Here is a collection of free online course, lessons and practice tests to help you score 8+ in IELTS.

 Lesson 2: Multiple Choice & Scanning

-In this IELTS Practice lesson you learn how to scan in order to answer multiple choice type questions.
+In this IELTS Practice lesson you learn how to scan in order to answer multiple choice questions.

 Lesson 3: True, False, Not Given